 Kansas City Museum

 Kansas City Museum at Corinthian Hall is Kansas City's oldest and largest museum of local and regional history.
-It is located in one of Kansas City’s first great residences.
-Completed around 1909 and 1910, Corinthian Hall was a massive home of Kansas City lumber entrepreneur and philanthropist Robert A. Long along with his family.
-After his children sold the home to Kansas City Museum Association in 1939, the Museum opened in 1940 and has since featured various artifacts and collections illuminating local Kansas City and regional history.
+The museum is located in one of Kansas City’s first great residences, Corinthian Hall, which was completed around 1910 for the home of Kansas City lumber baron and philanthropist Robert A. Long.
+Long's children sold the home to the Kansas City Museum Association in 1939 and the museum opened the following year with exhibits that share the early development and growth of Kansas City and the region.
 With more than 100,000 items in its collection, which includes everything from Corinthian Hall’s original furnishings to the Dyer Native American collection of cultural and historical objects.
-Visitors to the Kansas City Museum can explore the natural history and cultural history of both the city and the region.
+In 1980, the Kansas City Museum at Corinthian Hall was listed on the National Register of Historic Places.

 Backstory and Context